zacsketches/Filter/README.md

 Basic filters implemented as an Arduino library.

-Includes easily configured moving average with an example for low pass filter applicable to noisy servo commands reeived via a wireless serial connection for a remote control robot or noisy distance data received by a Ping))) sonsor or other ultrasonic (sonar) rangefinder.
+Includes easily configured moving average with an example for a low pass filter applicable to noisy servo commands reeived via a wireless serial connection for a remote control robot or noisy distance data received by a Ping))) sonsor or other ultrasonic (sonar) rangefinder.